Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 Basement conversions are one of the best routes to maximising your home’s plot and creating a new habitable zone.
-Here’s what you need to know when transforming your home’s subterranean space into a comfortable and valuable living area
+Here’s what you need to know when undertaking a cellar conversion and transforming your home’s subterranean space into a comfortable and valuable living area

 Rebecca Foster